Apocalypse II: Revelation: Plot

 Spino discovers that the disc contains a powerful computer virus.
-The group quickly realize its use - O.N.E. has been sending VR headsets to everybody on Earth, to be activated on the upcoming 'Day of Wonders.
-On this day, the user will come face to face with the virtual Macalousso and will be forced to make one of two choices: Accept the mark of the beast or "allegiance" and accept Macalousso as God and he’ll fulfill your “heart’s desires” or you can choose to reject him and his mark but with the punishment being death by guillotine.
-This fulfills the prophecy in the Bible of Revelation 20:4 "And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads or in their hands; and they lived and reigned with Christ a thousand years."
+The group realizes its use—O.N.E. has been sending VR headsets to everybody on Earth, to be activated on the upcoming Day of Wonders.
+On this day, the user will come face to face with the virtual Macalousso and will be forced to make one of two choices: Accept the mark of the beast or "allegiance" and accept Macalousso as God and he will fulfill the user's "heart's desires", or reject Macalousso and his mark, with the punishment being death by guillotine.
+This fulfills the prophecy in the Bible of Revelation 20:4: "And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads or in their hands; and they lived and reigned with Christ a thousand years."

-However, Stone is skeptical about the Christian Underground - he confronts Hannah about God's cruelty in taking millions hostage; however, the former acknowledges O.N.E. as the greater evil and agrees to help upload the virus.
+However, Stone is skeptical about the Christian Underground—he confronts Hannah about God's cruelty in taking millions hostage; still, Stone acknowledges O.N.E. as the greater evil and agrees to help upload the virus.
 Spino is able to sneak Stone into Headquarters by passing him off as a guard.

 At midnight, the Day of Wonders begins.
-Cindy, tempted by curiosity, tries on the headset - and encounters Franco Macalousso, the Leader of O.N.E in person who presents himself as the Messiah, freeing Cindy from her blindness.
+Cindy, tempted by curiosity, tries on the headset and encounters Franco Macalousso, the Leader of O.N.E.
+He presents himself as the Messiah, freeing Cindy from her blindness.
 Fooled, Cindy accepts the Mark of the Beast.
 She then persuades Spino, with whom she has begun a relationship, to take the Mark.
 Possessed, Spino and Cindy attempt to kill Hannah, who manages to flee.
-Hannah then infiltrates the Headquarters with the help of a secret ally - Ron Spalding, a converted guard.
+Hannah then infiltrates the Headquarters with the help of a secret ally—Ron Spalding, a converted guard.

-Stone tries on the headset, so that the virus may enter O.N.E's virtual reality.
+Stone tries on the headset, so that the virus may enter O.N.E.'s virtual reality.
 Encountering Macalousso, Stone is almost fooled when he sees illusions of his wife and daughter.
 He suddenly has an epiphany and realises that Macalousso is the Antichrist.
-Furious at being rejected, Macalousso prepares to decapitate Stone on a guillotine - but Hannah and Spalding disable the computer running the headset just in time.
+Furious at being rejected, Macalousso prepares to decapitate Stone on a guillotine, but Hannah and Spalding disable the computer running the headset just in time.